zmorehouse/COMP1720-Mixologists-Workstation/README.md

 ## Artists Statement

-My artwork depicts a friendly monster residing on a distant moon.
-The piece seeks to explore the concept of anti-gravity - using subtle and dynamic body movements to invoke a sense of weightlessness and otherworldliness.
-The alien, with it's lightweight and fluid form, moves freely - its body parts swaying independently in an almost dreamlike motion.
-Behind it, a distant universe flies by, depicting the aliens' uniquely cosmic environment.
-This interplay of movement and stillness seeks to capture the essence of an otherworldly habitat, inviting the viewer to contemplate the unique challenges and opportunities of a being in such a setting.

-The alien itself holds two items - a rocket ship and a UFO.
-With no other points of reference, the viewer is left to contemplate: Are these merely toys, or does the alien exist on an incomprehensible scale?
-What else might we be missing?
-Is the alien's smile genuine, or is there something more sinister lurking beneath it?
-In this way, my artwork not only serves as a testament to the storytelling capabilities that emerge from the intersection of technology and artistic expression, but simultaneously invites viewers to ponder the mysteries of extraterrestrial existence.
+My artwork explores a mixologist’s workstation, set in a high end bar on a snowy night.
+The piece seeks to immerse viewers in a cozy and warming atmosphere, providing a sense of escape and tranquility.
+By contrasting gentle snowfall with warm lighting, the artwork depicts a relaxing space, offering viewers a momentary retreat from the hustle and bustle of everyday life.

+The piece features a variety of interactive elements, allowing viewers to craft their drink of choice and encouraging them to experiment with different color combinations and ingredients.
+This interactive process is designed to be rewarding, offering a personalised experience that gratifies the viewer as they see the direct impact of their choices coming to life.
+The act of creating a drink becomes a contemplative journey, where each decision feels meaningful, contributing to a final goal.

+Through this, my work aims to invite viewers to take a step back and intentionally consider their actions.
+I hope that, in doing so, viewers are inspired to reflect on the spaces we inhabit and how the choices we make within them can shape our individual experiences and emotions.

 ## References
 ### Code References

+    [1] Steve's Makerspace.
+2022.
+Color Mixing for Generative Artists in p5.js.
+Retrieved from https://www.youtube.com/watch?v=LEBo-yqNs1w
+    [2] Nina Scholz.
+2017.
+Calculating color value (r,g,b) using javascript.
+Retrieved from https://stackoverflow.com/questions/45280049/calculating-color-value-r-g-b-using-javascript
+    [3] amygoodchild.
+2023.
+Color mixing.
+Retrieved from https://editor.p5js.org/amygoodchild/sketches/T2jm6DBz9
+    [4] Kubi, 2019.
+Hex to RGB.
+Retrieved from https://editor.p5js.org/Kubi/sketches/IJp2TXHNJ
-    [1] jesse_harding.
+    [5] jesse_harding.
 2022. random stars.
 Retrieved from https://editor.p5js.org/jesse_harding/sketches/0szF7gcAx
-    [2] Computing Masterclass.
-2020.
-Plane Horizontal Scrolling Tutorial in p5.js.
-Retrieved from https://www.youtube.com/watch?v=4Ud3oX-cKxc
-    [3] Computing Masterclass.
-2020.
-Vertical Scrolling Rocket Ship Animation using p5.js.
-Retrieved from https://www.youtube.com/watch?v=cl5FW_zgY_Q
-    [4] Craig Melville.
+    [6] shilpaamehta.
+2022.
+Falling snow.
+Retrieved from https://editor.p5js.org/shilpaamehta/sketches/Yll34qBr8
+    [7] The Coding Train.
+2017.
+6.2: Classes in JavaScript with ES6 - p5.js Tutorial.
+Retrieved from https://www.youtube.com/watch?v=T-HGdc8L-7w
+    [8] George Profenza.
 2024.
-Shooting stars with p5.js.
-Retrieved from https://codepen.io/acekreations/pen/pYQOxP
+Mouse Hovering/Mouse Clicked over image p5.js.
+Retrieved from https://stackoverflow.com/questions/78406196/mouse-hovering-mouse-clicked-over-image-p5-js
-    [5] The Coding Train.
-2015.
-JavaScript Objects - p5.js Tutorial.
-Retrieved from https://www.youtube.com/watch?v=-e5h4IGKZRY

-### Artwork Inspiration
+## Artwork Inspiration
-The two below sources informed my initial research.
-While my final piece took a much friendly, and less abstract approach to alien depiction - they still helped shape the key ideas my artwork was centred around.

-    [1] Racine Art Museum.
-2021.
-Alien Invasion: (Un)Familiar Forms in Contemporary Art.
-Retrieved from https://www.ramart.org/exhibit/alien-invasion-unfamiliar-forms/
-    [2] Matt Domino.
-2019.
-The Nightmarish Works of H.R.
-Giger, the Artist behind “Alien”.
-Retrieved from https://www.artsy.net/article/artsy-editorial-nightmarish-works-hr-giger-artist-alien
+### There were a number of interactive games and spaces that inspired my artwork.
+Notably, the Club Penguin Cafe and Bartender:The Right Mix both helped to inform my key premise and the layout of the workstation.
+These works, alongside Van Gogh’s ‘Cafe Terrace at Night’, also provided points of reference for the ambience and style of the scene.

+    [1] Harry Phillips.
+2022.
+Why a generation in distress turned back to Club Penguin.
+Retrieved from https://medium.com/@harrymichaelphillips1996/why-a-generation-in-distress-turned-back-to-club-penguin-5424ecdbf54b
+    [2] Plug-In Media, 2007.
+Bartender : The Right Mix.
+Retrieved from https://www.crazygames.com/game/bartender-the-right-mix
+    [3] Van Gogh, 1888.
+Terrace of a Café at Night.
+Retrieved from https://www.vangoghmuseum.nl/en/art-and-stories/stories/where-is-terrace-of-a-cafe-at-night

 ## Instructions
 Press the bell to reset your drink (or run the sketch again, your choice!)